dm5tt/LoRaHarvesterBox/README.md

 ### Resistors Values

 **Warning:** You have to be super careful here.
-Don't trust your 1%-SMD-Resistor book.
+Don't trust your 1%-SMD-Resistor book from Aliexpress or Amazon.
 Measure each resistor with a high-resolution multimeter and then caluclate the voltages according to the readings!

 #### VOUT